 Genomics and Symbiosis Readings Summary

-Symbiosis, a way of life for many organisms, either facilitates or enables their persistence in environments that are less than ideal (Fisher, Henry, Cornwallis, Kiers, & West, 2017).
-This interdependence can be a driver of evolutionary change and even speciation in symbiotic organisms (Brucker & Bordenstein, 2012).
+Symbiosis, the functional interaction among organisms, facilitates the persistence of many species in environments that are less than ideal (Fisher, Henry, Cornwallis, Kiers, & West, 2017).
+This interdependence can drive evolutionary change and even promote speciation (Brucker & Bordenstein, 2012).
 Thus, symbiosis is often reflected in the genomes of symbiotic organisms, making genomics a tractable method for studying symbiotic relationships (Brucker & Bordenstein, 2012).
 Belcaid et al. (2019) and Hansen & Moran (2011) explore relationships between model organisms and their symbiotic microbial communities by examining their genomes.
 They reveal that many questions regarding the nature of the relationship between two symbiotic organisms, as well as the evolutionary origin of the symbiosis can be revealed through genomic analysis.

-The two papers use genomics to look at very different questions regarding symbiosis.
 Belcaid et al. used genomics to determine the evolutionary origin of two symbiotic organs in cephalopod Euprymna scolopes, whereas Hansen & Moran looked at the genomes of aphid Acyrthosiphon pisum, and its bacterial endosymbiont, Buchnera aphidicola to better understand how they coordinate the production of amino acids to meet their differing dietetic needs.
-In short, Belcaid et al. studied the process of symbiosis-driven evolution, while Hansen & Moran studied the result of symbiosis-driven evolution.
+In short, Belcaid et al. studied the process, while Hansen & Moran studied the result of symbiosis-driven evolution.
 Both Belcaid et al. and Hansen & Moran were able to answer these questions because their model organisms, Euprymna and Acyrthosiphon, host symbiotic microbial communities within specific organs.
 These organs are specific to a single unique endosymbiotic community.
-Euprymna has two of these types of organs: the Light Organ (LO), and the Accessory Nidamental Gland (ANG).
+Euprymna has two of these types of organs: The Light Organ (LO), and the Accessory Nidamental Gland (ANG).
 The LO hosts bioluminescent bacteria, Vibrio fiscerhi, allowing the squid to camouflage with its environment.
 In contrast, the ANG, which hosts many different types of microbes, “is hypothesized to play a role in egg defense” (Belcaid et al., 2019).
 Acyrthosiphon has only one symbiotic organ, the bacteriocyte.
 The bacteriocyte plays a role in coordinating the production of amino acids between the aphid and bacteria to meet their differing metabolic needs.
-The isolation of the endosymbionts in the hosts bodies enabled the researchers to compare gene expression between symbiotic-specific organs against expression normal bodily tissues.
-This comparison enabled them to isolate the effects of symbiosis on gene expression in these organs.
+The isolation of the endosymbionts in the hosts bodies enabled the researchers to compare gene expression between symbiotic-specific organs against non-symbiotic organs.
+This comparison enabled them to isolate the effects of symbiosis on gene expression in bacteriocytes.